Pancreatitis is common; far more common than realised. It’s a major cause of unrecognised pain and sickness.

 If your dog develops acute pancreatitis, your vet should be able to easily make the diagnosis on routine blood testing.

 Chronic pancreatitis is the challenge.
 Originally vets were making educated guesses and relying on ultrasound and exploratory surgery.
 We knew we were missing most of the cases.

-Then a new test for Pancreatic Lipase allowed us to easily detect these long-suffering cats and dogs.
+Then a new test for Pancreatic Lipase allowed us to easily detect these long-suffering dogs.
 All we have to do now is use this on pets with appropriate symptoms, or even just as wellness screening.
 You’ll find we include this test on most blood screens of unwell pets these days.

 How To Treat Pancreatitis